3 of the BestBeginner

 At that point (around the 3.8km mark on the GPS) you should see a post with a Black arrow and a walking man... the arrow points left and that's where you are going.
 This is the oldest of the 3 lovely single trails and is referred to locally as 'The Natives'... right from the start of this trail is a Strava Segment if you are feeling strong.... only 730m and 56m vert... give it a go!
 This trail is very straightforward and you just follow it right through and onto the 4wd forestry track on the other side, then follow that track and eventually you will reach that first intersection.

 If you have had enough, then go across the intersection and back out the way we came in earlier... your run will be about 7km but you don't get to tick this off as done!
-Otherwise veer left and follow the black arrow pole onto a 4wd track to the sealed road.
+Otherwise veer right and follow the black arrow pole onto a 4wd track to the sealed road.
 At the road, cross straight over onto a wee single trail and turn left into there.... follow that for about 100m and turn right onto the forestry road the way the black arrow indicates until another black arrow points left and follow that trail for a couple of hundred metres.
 At the next intersection turn LEFT (the black arrow points right but we are definitely going left).

 Follow this road to the next major intersection, turn left again to the next intersection where you should see several signs including a Map Board over the road... head straight over this intersection... ahead you should see a sign for Ball & Chain Trail.
 To the right of this is Puarenga Stream Trail... head down there onto about 1km of magic trail... we are near the end now so let yourself flow... there are several crossings but there are also trails on both sides so you can't go too far wrong...
 I stayed left for the first 150m or so and crossed the bridge to the right where the "Puarenga Trail Continues" sign is.
 At the end of this trail run through toward the Mill ahead of you and look across to your left and you should see your vehicle.